lino-framework/book/docs/specs/ledger.rst

         documents to be detailed or not (i.e. one contra entry for every item or a single contra entry per voucher.

+    .. attribute:: vat_class

+        The default VAT class to use for transactions on this account.

     .. attribute:: default_amount

         The default amount to book in bank statements or journal